 A big part of my job is saying ‘no.’ No, you can’t sit for the Grade Four exam.
 No, you can't be a superintendent with your current license.
 No, you cannot cut costs by ignoring your discharge permit.

-As we hear often in catechetical and apologetic circles, saying ‘no’ is usually just a way to say ‘yes’ to something else.
+As we hear often in catechetical and apologetic circles, saying ‘no’ is usually just a way of saying ‘yes’ to something else.
 God gave a pretty clear ‘no’ to Adam and Eve in order to protect them—to keep them alive.
 But hearing ‘no’—even if framed as a ‘yes’—isn’t easy.
-Especially in cultures like mine where everyone seems to have been raised expecting that they'll always get their way.
+Especially in modern cultures, with their expectations that everyone must get their way—that they must be allowed to act on every desire.

 This gets us to the big news today: President Trump’s reinstatement of a ban on transgendered people from military service.
 The announcement resulted in the usual explosive fury from the left, which was then magnified by mainstream and social media.
 (Which is why I’ll be refraining from checking my Facebook news feed until the weekend.)